CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

-where $\Hsc_k$ is the RKHS generated by kernel function $k$.
+where $\Hsc_k$ is the reproducing kernel Hilbert space (RKHS) generated by kernel function $k$.
 From this perspective, $\bh^*$ is the element in a spherical ball in $\Hsc_k$ that best approximates the observed data $\by$.
-The norm of $\bh^*$, $\lVert h \rVert_\Hsc^2$, is constrained by the tuning parameter $\lambda$, and the mathematical properties (e.g. smoothness, spectral density, etc) of $\bh^*$ are governed by the kernel function $k$.
+The mathematical properties (e.g., smoothness, spectral density) of $\bh^*$ are governed by the kernel function $k$.
+The norm of $\bh^*$, $\lVert h \rVert_\Hsc^2$, is constrained by the tuning parameter $\lambda$.

+Consequently, choice of kernel function $k$ and tuning parameter $\lambda$ critically impact the quality of the final estimate $\widehat{\bh}$.
+To this end, \pkg{CVEK} offers a wide range of choices for the kernel family and tuning parameter selection strategies, which we review below.